 From tigers to lemurs, nearly 1,900 animals call America’s first zoo home.
 Lose yourself in nature with 42 acres of exhibits and the immersive animal travel trail system, Zoo360.

-Philadelphia’s Magic Gardens is a glittering maze of mosaic tiles, bottles and knick-knacks by artist Isaiah Zagar spanning half a block on South Street.
+The Magic Gardens Museum a glittering maze of mosaic tiles, bottles and knick-knacks by artist Isaiah Zagar spanning half a block on South Street.

 One of the top kids’ museums in the U.S., the Please Touch Museum offers hands-on fun in Memorial Hall — a National Historic Landmark — with interactive zones, live shows, art activities and a 100-year-old carousel.